 Transportation Systems M. Sc.

 Ready to shape the future of mobility?
-The Transportation Systems Master's programme offers a unique opportunity to gain expertise in the field of modern transportation.
+The Transportation Systems Master's program offers a unique opportunity to gain expertise in the field of modern transportation.
 Immerse yourself in the fascinating world of mobility and develop innovative solutions for tomorrow's challenges.
 Mobility is an essential component of participation and economic exchange.
 The increasing demand for movement and the shift in transport towards sustainable mobility require new planning and management strategies for transport systems.

 Graduates are familiar with integrated land use and intermodal traffic management, freight logistics concepts and transportation demand management.
 They design roads and traffic lights, create public transport networks and optimise traffic conditions for people.
 The quality of life in urban areas can only be successfully improved in the long term if the transportation system is considered as part of a complex system.
 Transport planning must therefore take into account the interactions between transport, the economy, land use and the natural environment.